 - Students with the most intense disabilities will meet every day

 Secondary 6 – 12

-- Teachers teach their regular schedule so on the days when students are virtual, they are still learning from their teacher of record
+- Teachers teach their regular schedule so the days students are virtual, they are still learning from their assigned teacher

-- Students in grades 6–8 will eat in the large gym socially distanced and students in grades 9–12 will eat in the cafeterias socially distanced
+- Students in grades 6 – 8 will eat in the large gym and students in grades 9 – 12 will eat in the cafeterias

-- Some programs for students with disabilities will meet in-person daily, dependent upon the intensity of student need; we are still determining what will happen with other programs.
+- Some programs for students with the most intensive needs will meet in-person daily; we are still determining what will happen with other programs.

 The school district’s Advisory Team for Instruction will be working in subgroups to establish procedures and protocols for social/emotional well being, school schedules, school activities, attendance and chronic absenteeism and teaching and learning.
 The subgroups of the Advisory Team for Instruction consist of members from administration, teachers, district staff, and community members.
 The information developed by the team will be disseminated through the school district website, written information, student specific information (i.e. schedules), email, and phone calls.